 each ‘moof’ box shall contain at least one track fragment.

+each ‘traf’ box may contain a ‘tfad’ box.

+one or multiple ‘sidx’ boxes may be present.
+If present, any ‘sidx’ box should be placed right before the first ‘moof’ that it references.

 Usage of the 3GP File Format

 It is proposed to update section 12.4 in the document S4-100185 as follows.